nigeltao/qoir/README.md

 # QOIR: a Simple, Lossless Image File Format

-QOIR (pronounced like "choir") is simple, lossless image file format that is very fast to encode and decode while achieving compression ratios roughly comparable to PNG.
+QOIR (pronounced like "choir") is a simple, lossless image file format that is very fast to encode and decode while achieving compression ratios roughly comparable to PNG.

+**WARNING: THIS FORMAT IS EXPERIMENTAL AND SUBJECT TO INCOMPATIBLE CHANGES.**

 It was inspired by the [QOI image file format](https://qoiformat.org/), building on it in a number of ways: